-Bahrain did join the GCC diplomatic efforts to persuade Yemen's President Ali Abdullah Saleh to cede power to a transition process.
+Bahrain joined the GCC diplomatic efforts to persuade Yemen's President Ali Abdullah Saleh to cede power to a transition process.
 He left Yemen in January 2012, and the security situation has deteriorated sharply since then.
-Pro-Iranian Houthi militia rebels took control of the capital, Sanaa, in January 2015, and continued to advance, causing Saleh's successor, Abdu Rabbu Mansur Al Hadi, to flee Yemen.
+Zaidi Shiite "Houthi" militia rebels, backed to some degree by Iran, took control of the capital, Sanaa, in January 2015, and continued to advance, causing Saleh's successor, Abdu Rabbu Mansur Al Hadi, to flee Yemen.
 In March 2015, Saudi Arabia assembled a coalition of Arab states to strike Houthi positions to try to cause a negotiation that would restore Al Hadi.
-Bahrain has joined the Saudi-led air operations, which are supported by but not directly joined by the United States.
+Bahrain joined the Saudi-led coalition, at first with air strikes and later with ground forces as well.
+Five members of the BDF have been killed in the engagement, to date.
+The United States is providing logistical support to this coalition.